votingworks/vxsuite/docs/development.md

 mkdir ~/code
 cd ~/code
 git clone git@github.com:votingworks/vxsuite.git
-# If you are doing a lot of development in vxsuite you will likely eventually need the following repos.
+# If you are doing a lot of development in vxsuite you will likely eventually need vxsuite-complete-system.
-# kiosk-browser is an electron-based browser where our apps run in production.
-git clone git@github.com:votingworks/kiosk-browser.git
-# vxsuite-complete-system packages vxsuite and kiosk-browser for running in production with various setup scripts for production machines.
-If you want to test your code through kiosk-browser without needing to develop on kiosk-browser it is recommended you run kiosk-browser through the instructions in this repo.
+# vxsuite-complete-system packages vxsuite for running in production with various setup scripts for production machines.
 git clone git@github.com:votingworks/vxsuite-complete-system.git
 ```